TolikPylypchuk/SharpHook/docs/articles/reactive.md

 This observable will emit a single value and then complete when you destroy the global hook.

 `IReactiveGlobalHook` also extends `IDisposable` and calling `Dispose` will destroy the global hook.
 As with `IGlobalHook`, starting a disposed instance again shouldn't be allowed.
+Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).

 ## The Default Implementations